JokerQyou/ModderZ/README.md

 So I started writing Modder2.
 It's called Modder2 because I have previously named one of my projects "Modder".

+# Requirements

+You'll need wxPython to run the GUI app.

+* On Windows, go to [its official site](http://wxpython.org) to download proper installer.
+* On macOS, get [Homebrew](https://brew.sh/) and run `brew install wxPython`.
+* On Linux, I'm sure you'll find the way by yourself. :P

+After installing wxPython, run `pip install -r requirements` to install other required Python packages.

 # Usage
 GUI is not usable at this time.
 You can run an instance in terminal: